 In addition to being highly addictive, this medication comes with a variety of side effects.
-Some of the side effects individuals report experiencing are: drowsiness, decreased coordination, dizziness, slow heart rate, depressed respiratory rate, confusion, nausea, excessive sweating, and behavioral changes.
+Some of the side effects individuals report experiencing are:

 While some side effects of this painkiller can be uncomfortable and sometimes a deterrent for continued use.
 Although, the withdrawal symptoms, once your body is dependent, can be much more unpleasant and often painful.
 Like other opiates, the most common withdrawal symptoms of Percocet are achy body, restless legs, nausea, insomnia, vomiting, diarrhea, excessive sweating, depressed mood, anxious mood, irritability, and intense cravings for opiates.
 It is most commonly the fear of withdrawal symptoms that keep so many addicted to the substance.
-Subsequently, finding an effective treatment method and successful withdrawal management option is crucial to overcome Percocet addiction successfully.
+Subsequently, finding an effective treatment method and successful withdrawal management option is crucial to overcome Percocet addiction.

 Statistically, opiate drugs have a high overdose rate and lead to thousands of deaths in the United States a year.
 As those who use Percocet seek the original effects, they often increase the quantity and frequency, which often leads to miscalculating dosages.
 This typical progression is a prime example of why taking a prescription drug, especially an opiate, in any way other than how it is prescribed can be extremely dangerous.
-It can lead to increased risk of dependence, increased tolerance, and in some cases untimely death.
+It can lead to increased risk of dependence, increased tolerance, and in some cases, untimely death.
 If you or a loved one is struggling with a Percocet addiction, please seek help immediately.
 Don’t risk an irreversible consequence from abusing this drug.

 Detoxing from Percocet

 Detoxing from a substance like Percocet, the best safety and results meet when under the careful eye of a medical professional.
 Withdrawal symptoms from Percocet can be so extreme and hard on the body.
 It is always recommended to seek professional guidance when planning to discontinue its use.
 So, if you find yourself dependent upon Percocet, try to have a solid plan to help alleviate the withdrawal symptoms.
-If this step is improperly managed, the patient may revert back to using the drug merely to ease their discomforts.
+If this step is improperly managed, the patient may revert to using the drug merely to ease their discomforts.
 Relapse often leads to a continuous cycle of Percocet addiction.
 Therefore, finding effective detoxification methods can significantly improve the overall chances to overcome addiction.

 Anesthesia Assisted Rapid Detox

-Although sleeping through the acute part of a Percocet withdrawal, might seem like a dream, it is actually an attainable reality.
+Although sleeping through the acute part of a Percocet withdrawal, might seem like a dream, it is an attainable reality.
 The Waismann Method® team has been providing rapid detox for those struggling with opioid use disorder for over two decades.
 This powerful treatment has proven to significantly increase the patient’s chances in achieving a complete opiate detox.
-Rapid Detox not only reverses the opioid dependence quickly but also allows the patient to reach the emotional clarity for adequate mental health diagnosis.
+Rapid detox not only reverses the opioid dependence quickly but also allows the patient to reach the emotional clarity for adequate mental health diagnosis.

-A reputable rapid detox center admits patients to a private room of an accredited hospital, at least a day prior to rapid detox, for a comprehensive health evaluation.
+A reputable rapid detox center admits patients to a private room of an accredited hospital, at least a day before rapid detox, for a comprehensive health evaluation.
 The knowledge of a patient’s present health condition allows for a detailed and individualized treatment plan.
 Furthermore, this broad familiarity with the patients’ physiology, allows the treating physician to provide much safer and smoother detoxification, which directly reduces the risk of relapse.
 Ensuring a higher level of safety and comfort during the detox process should be the rapid detox centers primary focus.

 Post Detox Care